jpkleemans/attribute-events/README.md

 });
 ```

-Or push realtime updates to your users using Laravel's <a href="https://laravel.com/docs/broadcasting" target="_blank">broadcasting feature</a>:
+Or push realtime updates to your users, using Laravel's <a href="https://laravel.com/docs/broadcasting" target="_blank">broadcasting</a> feature:

 ```js
 Echo.channel('orders')